cozodb/cozo/docs/source/queries.rst

     const_rule[a, b, c] <- [[1, 2, 3], [4, 5, 6]]

-but this is actually a syntax sugar for the algorithm application of the ``Constant`` algorithm.
+but this is actually syntax sugar for the algorithm application of the ``Constant`` algorithm.

 -----------------
 Horn-clause rules